nguyenhahieu2707/image_classification/README.md

-# Face-Detection-with-Name-Recognition
+# Image classification based on face recognition
-Python face detection with name of the person and training of the dataset to recognize the face of the person
+Python Image classification based on facial recognition with name of the person and training of the dataset to recognize the face of the person.
 # Steps
 <ol>
   <li>Run the 01_face_dataset.py</li>